CrayLabs/SmartSim/doc/launchers.rst

 execute multiple entities in parallel.
 Each process is tracked and the output of each entity is written to file.

+The local launcher can be used on laptops as well as supercomputers for constructing workflows local to a single compute node.
+Through launching locally, users can prototype workflows and quickly scale them to a supercomputer by changing launch parameters and the SmartSim Experiment launcher to Slurm or PBS.

 As with all launchers in SmartSim, the local launcher supports asynchronous execution meaning once entities have been launched the main thread of execution is not blocked.
 Daemon threads